asyaharoyan/brainon-django/README.md

 ![Approve comment](static/media/approve-delete.png)

-- Admin can create and delete a teacher/courses profile
+- Admin can create and delete a teacher/course profile

 ![Delete Courses](static/media/delete-courses.png)

 - Draft lessons don't show on the website
 - By deleting a lesson, the comment deletes with the lesson
-- By deleting a teacher all the lessons are being deleted
+- By deleting a teacher all the lessons are deleted
 - Log in and register pages check for valid passwords